Deploy React Router on AWS

 Build and deploy your containerized application:

-npm run buildnpx cdk deploy --all --app="npx tsx stack/index.ts"pnpm run buildpnpm exec cdk deploy --all --app="pnpm exec tsx stack/index.ts"bun run buildnpx cdk deploy --all --app="bunx tsx stack/index.ts"After deployment, you’ll receive an Application Load Balancer URL to access your SSR application.
+npm run buildnpx cdk deploy --app "npx tsx stack/prod.ts"pnpm run buildpnpm exec cdk deploy --app "pnpm exec tsx stack/prod.ts"bun run buildnpx cdk deploy --app "bunx tsx stack/prod.ts"After deployment, you’ll receive an Application Load Balancer URL to access your SSR application.